krobelus/rate-experiments/thesis.md

 inprocessing techniques to modify the formula without changing satisfiability.
 Once the trail falsifies a clause, the (UP-)unsatisfiability of the formula plus assumptions is established.
-If there are assumptions, some of them are undone and the solver resumes search.
+If there are assumptions, some of them are undone (backtracking [@769433]) and the solver resumes search.
 Otherwise, if there are no assumptions, the input formula is unsatisfiable.

 \paragraph{Efficient Implementation of Unit Propagation} To efficiently keep track of which clauses can become unit, competitive solvers and checkers